 Dress Like the Old Days

 37% of one thousand individuals interviewed in a recent poll claimed that their choice of dressing while working from home had negatively affected their productivity.
-In this era of zoom meetings, you probably work with your PJ top on and only throw on a collared shirt when it is time for a meeting.
+In this era of Zoom meetings, you probably work with your PJ top on and only throw on a collared shirt when it is time for a meeting.
 Remember that you associate your work with a specific kind of dress code, and it pays to continue with the spirit even as you work from home.
 Dressing professionally will alert your subconscious that it is time for work, give you a sense of empowerment, and open up your mind to think big to solve the day’s challenges.

 Put Your Phone Away

-Research by neuroscientists have found that the human brain is not good at multitasking and that people who think they are good at performing tasks simultaneously are deceiving themselves.
+Research by neuroscientists has found that the human brain is not good at multitasking and that people who think they are good at performing tasks simultaneously are deceiving themselves.
 As such, there is every reason to keep your phone away from your working desk.
-Imagine trying to chair a zoom meeting with your employees only for your friend to send you a video of their new puppy.
+Imagine trying to chair a Zoom meeting with your employees only for your friend to send you a video of their new puppy.
 To avoid such distractions, you should leave your phone in another room, disable its internet connection, and put it on silent mode.
 It is not a bad idea to switch it off altogether if you are not expecting any important calls.

 Tweak Your Dietary Habits

 Mindful eating habits will go a long way toward better output at work.
 Some healthy foods include:

 - Foods packed with omega-three acids like salmon boost oxygen levels in the brain